LunarG/gfxreconstruct/tools/convert/README.md

 * `"name"`: A JSON string which identifies the function that was called with the name defined in the C-API.
 * `"return"`: An optional element whose value represents what was returned from Vulkan at capture time translated to JSON according to the C-API type as detailed above in section _Type Mapping of Values_.
+* `"thread"`: An integer which represents the calling thread this API call was issued from.
 * `"args"`: A nested object with a set of key:value pairs, one for each argument passed to the function.
   The arguments are output in the same order as defined by the C-API although